twentyse7en/Algorithm/linkedlist/notes.md

 ## Patterns
 *Two pointer* : There are lot of problems take advantage of this.
 - Keeps a constant distance : [delete kth last element](https://leetcode.com/problems/remove-nth-node-from-end-of-list/)
+- If you get confused about the edge cases, consider smallest input that is, LL with one node, and design the solution for it.
+  It is easy to formulate the solution.
 ```cpp
 class Solution {
 public: